.md pages can be configured using the metadata section added to the top of the page.

 sample.yml file.
 The separate

-.yml file must have the exact same filename as the matching
+.yml file must have the exact same filename as its paired

 .yaml extensions are supported.